How to Insert a New Line in a Cell Using Formulas (5 Methods)

 Read More: How to Enter within a Cell in Excel

-We have 3 categories of data in column F and we want to insert a new line after each category.
-Let’s apply a VBA macro to perform this task.
-First, you have to launch the VBA editor window.
+• In your Excel workbook, you have three categories of data in column F, and you want to insert a new line after each category.
+Let’s apply a VBA macro to achieve this.

 • Press ALT+F11 to open the Visual Basic Editor window.